What This Article Covers

 Sometimes hearing loss is simply caused by a plug of earwax blocking the ear canal.
 Symptoms can include:

-In this case, treatment is usually straightforward: a clinician removes the wax safely using instruments, suction, or irrigation.
-Hearing often improves immediately.
+In this case, treatment is usually straightforward: a clinician removes the wax safely using instruments, suction, or irrigation when appropriate.
+Many people notice improvement right away.

-Cotton swabs tend to push wax deeper and can injure the ear canal or eardrum.
+Avoid putting cotton swabs or other objects in the ear canal—they can push wax deeper and can scrape the canal or injure the eardrum.
 If you think wax is the problem, see a clinician instead of digging at it yourself.

 2. Middle Ear Infections and Fluid

-Fluid behind the eardrum or middle ear infections can cause temporary hearing loss, especially in children.
-Treatment may include:
+Fluid behind the eardrum (effusion) or a middle ear infection can cause temporary hearing loss, especially in children.

-- Antibiotics if a bacterial infection is suspected
+• Antibiotics may be used when a bacterial infection is suspected.

 3. Fixable Middle Ear Problems (e.g., Otosclerosis, Ossicle Issues)